 We don’t have enough success stories, that’s a shame.
 Here are 15 thriving online communities you might want to explore.
-Note: We are currently working on an updated resource which will replace this list.
+Note, now you can also find 1.3k more examples of thriving online communities here.

 - Mumsnet.
 My favourite community.
 Highly active, highly ambitious, highly important to members.
 Has interviewed 2 Prime Ministers and companies clamour for their attention.

 - Teachers Connect.
 4,279 posts in the last 24 hours.
 The community for teachers.
 A great example of why forums still succeed where other platforms fail.

 - Barista Exchange.
 A great example of clear, effective, Ning design creating a decent online community for today’s Baristas.

 - Threadless.
 Designers unite, this is the coolest community for one of the coolest audiences.
 A true example of building a business for a community and not a community for a business.
 Buy the book too.

 - SK-Gaming.
 Game-mechanics overload and a very active online community for today’s top gamers.
 If your custom designing a site, this isn’t a terrible design.

 - ModelMayhem.
 Models and photographers have a place to meet.
 Again, simple forum software reigns supreme.